 Total nonperforming assets have increased since year-end.
-The increase is primarily due to an increase in nonaccrual loans in the fruits/vegetables and food processing industries, partially offset by a decrease in grain, and cow/calf industries.
+The increase is primarily due to an increase in nonaccrual loans in the fruits and vegetables industry, partially offset by a decrease in the cow/calf industry.
+The increase is also due to an increase in accruing loans 90 days or more past due in the cow/calf industry.
 It is our practice to transfer accruing loans that are past due 90 days or more into nonaccrual unless they are adequately secured and in the process of collection.
 Based on our analysis, loans 90 days or more past due and still accruing interest were adequately secured and in the process of collection and were eligible to remain in accruing status.
 Nonperforming loans as a percentage of total loans remained at acceptable levels.